Why Your Instagram Grid Matters

 To set a custom Reel cover:

-1. Before publishing a Reel, tap Cover
+- Before publishing a Reel, tap Cover

-2. Choose Add from Camera Roll to upload a designed cover image
+- Choose Add from Camera Roll to upload a designed cover image

 Overcomplicating it

-Forgetting mobile vs. desktop
+Forgetting mobile proportions

-Most people view your grid on mobile, where only 3 columns are visible.
-Design for mobile first.
-The grid squares are small โ€” don't rely on fine details or small text.
+Most people view your grid on mobile, where only 3 columns are visible and thumbnails are small.
+Design for mobile first:

 Analyze and Iterate